- EH&S Training & Services

 - If there are questions or unusual circumstances, please contact EH&S at 7-2273 for assistance.

-- Prior to disposal of any chemical waste, OSU must perform an official hazardous waste determination to see if the waste is hazardous.
+- Prior to disposal of any chemical waste, the waste generator must perform an official hazardous waste determination to see if the waste is hazardous.

 - Note: The hazardous waste determination must be conducted by the person generating the waste at or near the point of generation.